philiplinden/spacetime/README.md

 ## Learning

 Learning is one of the main objectives of this project.
 See [the docs](https://philiplinden.github.io/spacetime) for more discussion on code architectures for this project.
-It's been a true journey of discovery, with surprising twists.
+It's been a true journey of discovery with surprising twists.

 ## Attribution